 Wander the Lanes, a small district with narrow streets that's full of quirky little shops and designer shops, cafes, tea rooms, and traditional pubs.
 If you wanted to shop for unique gifts, then be sure to head to the Lanes.
 This area was once the heart of the old fishing town and has since been transformed into one of the must-visit places in the city.
 It is very busy here especially on weekends as it's where most people tend to come and do their shopping, but you don't have traffic to deal with as the area is pedestrianized.

-Brighton’s version of the Taj Mahal, this magnificent piece of architecture is one of Brighton’s main attractions.
+Brighton's version of the Taj Mahal, this magnificent piece of architecture is one of Brighton's main attractions.
 This former royal residence was built in 1787 as a seaside getaway for, at the time, Prince George of Wales who went on to become King George IV.
 If you think the building looks stunning from the outside, then you will most definitely want to see inside and around the beautiful grounds.
 Come and see the great kitchens, the royal bedrooms the music room, and more.
-The only downside is no photos allowed inside the building.
+The only downside is no photos are allowed inside the building.

 British Airways i360 tower

 The British Airways i360 is the observation tower on Brighton seafront and from the top of the viewing tower, you will get the best views of the city and over the channel.
 The 360-degree glass viewing pod once reached the top is 162 meters and offers simply stunning views for miles on a clear sunny day.
 If you don't like heights, it's probably best to avoid this one, although there is seating in the middle of the pod so you don't have to look down!